CLangMole/Tanks/external/glm/readme.md

 - Improved exponential function test coverage
 - Enabled warnings as error with Clang unit tests
 - Conan package is an external repository: https://github.com/bincrafters/conan-glm
-- Clarify quat_cast documentation, applying on pure rotation matrices #759
+- Clarify quat_cast documentation, applying on pure orientation matrices #759

 #### Fixes:
 - Removed doxygen references to GTC_half_float which was removed in 0.9.4